mateusz/silverstripe-frontend/Readme.md

 ## Features

-- provides a sspagination jQuery UI widget that acts as a drop-in replacement for regular pagination.
+- provides an sspagination jQuery UI widget which acts as a drop-in replacement for regular pagination.
-- provides a ssendless widget that adds a Twitter-style rollout pagination.
+- provides an ssendless jQuery UI widget which adds a Twitter-style rollout pagination.

 # Components

 ## sspagination (jquery.ss.pagination.js)

-The widget completely replaces a specified static pagination control with one written in JS.
-Page changes are handled internally here, without relying on the original markup.
+The widget completely replaces a specified PHP-driven pagination control with a JS one.
+The original markup is hidden and not used, and internal underscore templates are used instead.
 Variety of classes are available on the DOM elements for customisation.
 A couple of hooks have also been provided.

-For fetching the widget is using a poor man's PJAX - which means it fetches the entire page via AJAX, and then uses jQuery to pick up only the element that needs to be replaced.
-This could change in the future.
+To fetch pages the widget is using a "poor man's PJAX" - which means it fetches the entire page via AJAX, and then uses jQuery to pick up only the element that needs to be replaced.
+The upside is we don't need to write any extra PHP controller handlers, the downside is we are rendering entire page on each request.
+If you wish to speed it up, detect the AJAX request and provide just the necessary content snippet.

+### Including pagination metadata

-The widget relies on the pagination metadata to be passed on from the backend.
-The easiest way to achieve that is to use the `AjaPaginatedList` as a wrapper for the DataList.
+The widget relies on the pagination metadata to be supplied during creation.
+This can be done via normal jQuery UI option mechanism, but the easiest way to achieve that is to use the `AjaPaginatedList` as a wrapper for the DataList.

 ```php
 public function Pages() {